intelliot/x-address-proposal/src/README.md

 Exchanges etc. can use explanatory verbiage such as: "We have added support for X addresses."

-If "X address" sounds too colloquial, they can say: "We have added support for tagged addresses." or "We have added support for packed addresses."
-However, this may be less informative since it is not immediately obvious how to tell whether an address is tagged/packed or not.
+If "X address" sounds too colloquial, they can say: "We have added support for Extended Addresses."
+However, this may be less informative since it is not immediately obvious how to tell whether an address is an Extended Address or not.

 For client software developers, to facilitate adoption and testing of the new format, open source tagged address parsers will be included in `ripple-lib` and made available in multiple programming languages.